olmokit/olmokit/packages/create-app/README.md

 # create-app

-> For all the documentation refer to the [Olmokit Docs](https://olmokit.gitlab.io/olmokit/)
+> For all the documentation refer to the [Olmo docs](https://olmokit.github.io/olmokit)

 ## Quickstart